ClearExplanationsAI/CLEAR/README.md

 # Counterfactual Local Explanations via Regression (CLEAR)

-This repository has been created to provide access to the code to the version of CLEAR that was used for the Neurips submission
-"Measurable Counterfactual Local Explanations for Any Classifier"

 CLEAR explains single predictions of machine learning classifiers.
 It is based on the view that a satisfactory explanation of a single prediction needs to both explain the value of that prediction and answer ’what-if-things-had-been-different’ questions.
 In doing this it needs to state the relative importance of the input features and show how they interact.
 A satisfactory explanation must also be measurable and state how well it can explain a model.
 It *must know when it does not know*